 Save This Manual Keep this manual for the safety warnings and precautions, assembly, operating, inspection, maintenance and cleaning procedures.
-Write the product's serial number in the back of the manual (or month and year of purchase if product has no number).
+Write the product's serial number in the back of the manual near the assembly diagram (or month and year of purchase if product has no number).
 Keep this manual and the receipt in a safe and dry place for future reference.